RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Datasheet/README.md

 ### Hardware

+The hardware specification is categorized into six parts.
+It shows the chipset of the module and discusses the pinouts, sensors, and the corresponding functions and diagrams.
+It also covers the electrical and mechanical parameters that include the tabular data of the functionalities and standard values of the RAK1906 WisBlock Environmental Sensor.

 #### Chipset
 | Vendor | Part number |
 | --     | --          |
 | BOSCH  | BME680      |

 #### Pin Definition
 The RAK1906 WisBlock Environmental Sensor module comprises a standard WisIO connector.
-The WisIO connector allows the RAK1906 module to be mounted on a WisBlock Base board, such as RAK5005-O. The pin order of the connector and the definition of the pinout are shown in Figure 3.
+The WisIO connector allows the RAK1906 module to be mounted on a WisBlock Base board, such as RAK5005-O. The pin order of the connector and the definition of the pinout are shown in **Figure 3**.

 :::tip 📝 NOTE: